GMT-458-Web-GIS/geogame-Berkaynal/README.md

 ## Event Handlers

+Event handlers are functions that run in response to specific user interactions, making the game interactive and dynamic.
+The following event handlers are implemented in the project:

 1. **Start Game Event**:
-   - Initializes the game and sets up the map.
+   - **Description**: This event initializes the game and sets up the map when the player clicks the "Start Game" button.
+It validates player input, selects a category, shuffles the countries, and displays the game interface.
    ```javascript
    startButton.addEventListener("click", function startGame() {
        playerName = playerNameInput.value.trim();